-You can use this parameter to efficiently synchronize data to another application – by only pulling data that has been added, changed or deleted.
+You can use this parameter to synchronize data to another application – by only fetching data that has been added, changed or deleted.

-Here is a sample walkthrough for products.
+Here is an example walkthrough for products.
 Other kinds of items (customers, sales documents, gift cards, etc.) can be synchronized in a similar manner.

 For an advanced optimization, you may utilize bulk calls, which allows to download data at 10x regular rate.